Skip to Content

 Another effective way to identify a stalker is to engage in odd behavior.
 If you are driving on the highway, take an exit, and then immediately get back on the highway.
 If the car is still behind you, there’s a good chance you’re being followed.

-If you’re on the street, make four right (or left) turns.
+If you’re on the street, make four right (or left) turns to see if the other person mimics your actions.
 If you’re still being followed, someone may be stalking you.

 #2 - Don’t panic.

 It’s not a good idea to start speeding, try to make sudden turns, or hide in alleyways.
-The last thing you want to do is get into an accident while trying to stay safe from a stalker.
+The last thing you want to do is crash your vehicle while trying to evade a stalker.
 Remain calm and follow the steps below.

 #3 - Call 911.